246th Rifle Division: Lvov–Sandomierz Offensive

 In the planning for a new offensive the 60th Army commander, Col. Gen. P. A. Kurochkin, assigned his 15th and 28th Rifle Corps to the main task of driving westward to Lviv in conjunction with the 3rd Guards Tank Army, while the 23rd Corps was to attack in the general direction of Sokolovka to encircle and destroy the German forces in the Brody area.
-The 15th and 28th Corps were concentrated on a 4km-wide sector and were to penetrate the German defense from the grove of trees north of Trostianets to Bzovitsa and develop the attack in the general direction Sokolovka and Lviv.
+The 15th and 28th Corps were concentrated on a 4 km-wide sector and were to penetrate the German defense from the grove of trees north of Trostianets to Bzovitsa and develop the attack in the general direction Sokolovka and Lviv.
 The operation began with reconnaissance actions on July 13, and the shock groups went over to the attack at 1600 hours the next day; the 28th and 15th Corps fought along the line from Perepelniki to Oleiouv.
 On July 15 the 28th Corps repelled infantry and tank counterattacks while fighting along a line from Na-Zasliaiiakh to Oleiouv.
-By this time the Army's lead forces had wedged to a depth of 14–16km into the German defenses and the following morning the 3rd Guards Tank was committed into the breach.
+By this time the Army's lead forces had wedged to a depth of 14–16 km into the German defenses and the following morning the 3rd Guards Tank was committed into the breach.

 By now the German forces, recognizing their deteriorating position, were attempting to both withdraw to the west and to counterattack to restore their lines.
-The Army's forces advanced almost 12km on July 16 and 28th Corps reached from Ivanuv to Yaroslavitse.
-During July 17 the Army's right flank and center forces gained another 6-8km.
+The Army's forces advanced almost 12 km on July 16 and 28th Corps reached from Ivanuv to Yaroslavitse.
+During July 17 the Army's right flank and center forces gained another 6–8 km.
 During the following day the 28th Corps continued beating off counterattacks by up to a battalion of infantry and 10-11 tanks at a time and reached the northern outskirts of Volchkovtse to Yaroslavitse.
 On July 27 the 60th Army launched a decisive attack on the city of Lviv with the 23rd Corps advancing from the north, the 28th Corps from the east, and the 106th Rifle Corps from the southeast, all in support of the 4th Tank Army which had followed 3rd Guards Tank into 60th Army's breach and was already fighting within the city.
 The city was liberated the same day and the 908th Rifle Regiment (Major Pavlov, Pyotr Ivanovich) received its name as an honorific.
 On August 10 the 914th Rifle Regiment would receive the Order of the Red Banner for its part in the fighting.

 Before the end of July the 246th was transferred to 106th Corps.
 On October 17 Colonel Fedosenko left the division and was replaced by Col. Dimitrii Leonidovich Kazarinov, who had been serving as chief of staff of 28th Corps.
 This officer would lead the division into the postwar and was promoted to the rank of major general just before it was disbanded.